AmrKamal-sudo/e-commerce-app/README.md

 ### 4. CI/CD Pipeline Configuration

-Here is the YAML configuration for the pipeline that automates the build and deployment of your Flask app.
+Here is the YAML configuration for the pipeline that automates the build and deployment of your Flask app `(Make sure you edit the resource names if you use the pipeline yaml file below to match your own resources)`.

 ```yaml
 trigger: